 - Click on the Advanced Scan.

 - Select Windows Defender Offline scan.

 - Click Scan now.

-We also strongly recommend to use a professional AntiVirus software in order to be sure that any virus threat will be scanned, found and deleted from your PC.
-We suggest you Bitdefender (Worlds’s N.1), Bullguard or Panda.
+We also strongly recommend using professional antivirus software in order to be sure that any virus threat will be scanned, found, and deleted from your PC.

 - In the Windows Search bar, type Control and open Control Panel.

 - Click on Add a new user in PC settings.

 - Choose to Add someone else to this PC.

 - Enter credentials for an alternative user profile and get back to Change an Account.

 - Open the newly created account and click Change the account type.